- Optimizely Feature Experimentation

 - Confirm that events are firing properly.

-- Navigate your site in preview mode without publishing your changes.
+- Go to your site in preview mode without publishing your changes.

 Preview persists for 10 minutes after you close it.